 This site is SSL secure (Secure Sockets Layer) and uses 128-bit encryption to offer secure communications by encrypting all data to and from the site.

-You will be sent an Online Counselling Evaluation Questionnaire at the end of your counselling to ask for your feedback on how we could improve our service.
+You will be sent a Counselling Service feedback form at the end of your counselling to ask for your feedback on how we could improve our service.